 Rides at all the Disney parks are closed for maintenance and “refurbishment’ at regular intervals.
 If you’re counting on enjoying certain attractions, check the Disney site to make sure they’ll be up and running on your dates.
 If you can’t avoid going when a favorite ride will be offline, knowing ahead of time lets you manage your children’s (and your) expectations.

-Classic Mistake #2—Failing to make reservations
+Classic Mistake #2—Failing to make reservations, dining or otherwise.

 Most things at Disney don’t require – or take – reservations, but there are exceptions.

-If there is a full-service sit-down restaurant such as the popular Blue Bayou that you are dying to eat at, book it in advance.
+If there is a full-service sit-down restaurant such as the popular Blue Bayou that you are dying to experience, book it in advance.
 In Disneyland you can also walk in at some places without reservations if you’re willing to wait.
 When you’re already spending enough time in line for rides and attractions, why not avoid one more line by taking advantage of the free reservation service.
 You can reserve up to 60 days ahead.
 Quick counter service restaurants don’t require reservations.

 If you want to treat your kids to a character dining experience or a makeover at the Bibbidi Bobbidi Boutique, book as far in advance as possible.
 You can make reservations up to 180 days before your visit.